miguelaferreira/gitbook/devex-cli/gitlab.md

 To clone via `SSH` \(option: `--clone-protocol=ssh`, default\) the host where the tool runs needs to be configured appropriately with a private key because the tool won't ask for a password.
 To clone via `HTTPS` \(option: `--clone-protocol=https`\) the host does not need any setup, and the private token will be used as the password for cloning private projects.

-There are three requirements for cloning via `SSH` that apply to both public and private groups:
+There are two requirements for cloning via `SSH` that apply to both public and private groups.

 1. A known hosts file containing and entry for the GitLab server must exist in the default